Boris Johnson dodged Rishi Sunak's Big Brexit Deal speech and everyone took notice - ExBulletin

 Boris Johnson dodged Rishi Sunak’s Big Brexit Deal speech and everyone took notice

+LONDON, ENGLAND – OCTOBER 27: British Prime Minister Boris Johnson and British Chancellor of the Exchequer Rishi Sunak visit ‘Fourpure Brewery’ at Bermondsey on October 27, 2021 in London, England.
+Earlier today Sunak presented the government’s budget and how to ‘deliver a stronger economy for the British people’ in the House of Commons.
+(Photo by Dan Kitwood-WPA Pool/Getty Images)

-MPs gathered in the House of Commons this evening to hear Rishi Sunak explain the new Brexit deal he has struck with the European Union.
+MPs gathered in the House of Commons this evening to hear Rishi Sunak explain the new Brexit deal he has reached with the European Union.

 But a senior curator was conspicuous by his absence.

-Boris Johnson was nowhere in sight as Sunak listed loopholes in the Northern Ireland Protocol, the deal the former prime minister struck with Brussels when he was at Number 10.
+Boris Johnson was nowhere to be found as Sunak listed the shortcomings of the Northern Ireland Protocolthe deal the former Prime Minister struck with Brussels when he was in Number 10.

-Sunak said his Windsor Framework Agreement removed the customs border in the Irish Sea that had been created by the protocol, while giving the Northern Ireland Assembly a veto over new Irish laws.
-EU.
+Sunak said his Windsor Framework Agreement removes the customs border in the Irish Sea that had been created by the protocol, while giving the Northern Ireland Assembly veto power over new EU laws.

 And in a further blow to Johnson, the Prime Minister also confirmed that the government was abandoning the Northern Ireland Protocol Bill, which would have given ministers the power to unilaterally cancel parts of the agreement on Brexit.